KatBunny/Remember-That-Code/README.md

 - **Theme your game** to give it a more personal touch and make it more unique!
 - **Use your Development Tools** (Chrome DevTools rock!) to debug and solve issues.
 - Keep it simple.
 Minimum Viable Product (MVP) functionality that looks great is better than extra functionality added to a game without polish.
-- If you choose a card-based game, there is a CSS library in the _resources_ directory of the class repo that will help you render **beautiful** cards of any size, front and back.
-- Review and check regularly the [Project 1 Code Review](./project-1-code-review.pdf) to ensure that your project is going to meet the minimum requirements.
 - **Consult documentation and other resources** to better understand methods, etc.
 - Write **DRY (Don't Repeat Yourself)** code.
 Check for repeating code and refactor into functions that accept arguments.